 Want to know the best common Korean names in South Korea?
 Let’s find out here!

 Many of the popular Korean names from the past, especially in South Korea, came from their ancestors, most prominent people from the past and/or sometimes, it is mostly coming from their Korean family names.
-Another thing is, their Korean culture, religion, tradition, and beliefs also influenced them in choosing a name for a baby boy or a baby girl.
-But as time went by, South Korea's baby names were mainly influenced by the current status and standard of the country.
+Another thing is, that their Korean culture, religion, tradition, and beliefs also influenced them in choosing a name for a baby boy or a baby girl.
+But as time went by, South Korea’s baby names were mainly influenced by the current status and standard of the country.

 We all know that the Korean alphabet and writings are very similar to Chinese characters.
 Also, various Chinese characters have similar meanings in the Korean writing system or the Hangul alphabet.
 For that reason, some of the popular Korean names have the same common translation in Chinese.
 Therefore, people in South Korea often relate their Korean names to the symbolic meaning in Chinese culture and tradition.

 In addition to the information above, most Korean names have this format: they are written with two to three elements or two syllables.
 The first word with one syllable or the first syllable of their name is the ‘family name,’ while the second syllable or word is their ‘first name’ or ‘given name.’
 Since they have a common writing style like the format writing, their names are also alike.